Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The Homotopy Fixed Point Spectral Sequence for Theory

 Hence, in order to compute the cohomology of $C_4$ with coefficients in $E_*$, we first compute $H^*(C_4,\Z[r_{1,0}, r_{1,1}])$, noting that $\Z[r_{1,0}, r_{1,1}]$ is the symmetric algebra of the induced sign representation

 Then we base change to $\W$, invert $\Delta_1$ and complete the answer at the ideal $(2,\mu)$.
 The computation of the cohomology $H^*(C_4,\Z[r_{1,0}, r_{1,1}])$ is essentially the same as that performed in \cite{HHRC4} to compute the $E_2$-term of the slice spectral sequence of $k_{[2]}$.
 This approach to the computation also appears in work in progress of Henn.
 Finally, the answer is described in \cite[Section 2.2]{BobkovaGoerss} and can be deduced from \cite{HHRC4}.
-Following these references, we describe the answer in \fullref{coh-c4}.
+Following these references, we describe the answer in \Cref{coh-c4}.
 We do not repeat the computation of the group cohomology, but rather focus our attention on describing the $\underline{E}_2^{*,V+*}$-terms as Mackey functors for $V=0$ and $V=1-\sigma$.
 Since we will be deducing most of our results from \cite{HHRC4}, we have opted to choose notation that does not clash with theirs.
+We need the description of the $E_2$-page of the \(RO(C_2)\)-graded homotopy fixed point spectral sequence for Morava \(E\)-theory used in \cite{hahnshi}, which we restate using the notation of this paper:

 \begin{prop} There is an isomorphism